hybridsjs/hybrids/docs/core-concepts/translation.md

 # Translation

 You can always define properties using [property descriptor](descriptors.md) objects.
 However, the translation concept provides a set of rules for translating the definition that does not match property descriptor structure.
-The value can be a primitive, a function, or even an object, but without get and set methods.
+The value can be a primitive, a function, or even an object, but without get, set and connect methods.

 The translation expands shorter syntax or applies built-in factories using passed values.
 The translation is done in the following order: